mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 preferred.
 Those militaries that use the accelerator weaponry have long lamented the lack of support versions, prompting BeraTech to introduce the Guardian heavy accelerator weapon.
-Essentially a large-calibre, fully- automatic variant of the accelerator rifle, the Guardian has been adopted for support work by forces that would otherwise not even look at accelerator weapons.
+Essentially a large-calibre, fully-automatic variant of the accelerator rifle, the Guardian has been adopted for support work by forces that would otherwise not even look at accelerator weapons.